Attention Dynamics Lab

 - Professor Michael Saling, Psychological Sciences, University of Melbourne

-- Associate Professor Sant-Rayn Pasricha, Dr Leila Larson, WEHI, Professor Beverley-Ann Biggs, Peter Doherty Institute, and Professor Jena Hamadani and Dr Imrul Hasan, icddr-Bangladesh, and Associate Professor Stefan Bode and Dr Daniel Feuerriegel, Psychological Sciences, University of Melbourne
+- Associate Professor Sant-Rayn Pasricha, Dr Leila Larson, WEHI, Professor Beverley-Ann Biggs, Peter Doherty Institute, and Professor Jena Hamadani and Dr Imrul Hasan, icddr-Bangladesh, and Professor Stefan Bode and Dr Daniel Feuerriegel, Psychological Sciences, University of Melbourne

 Funding

-- The Bill & Melinda Gates Foundation (2019-2021)
+- The Bill & Melinda Gates Foundation (2019-2023)

 - Horticulture Innovation Australia (2018-2020)